Star Rating for Reviews

 1: images for posts, text for feeds

-2: text for all$sr_mycss: using your own CSS? if yes, put in 1 to disable default CSS import$sr_cuttitle: shorten post title to specific amount of character, put 0 to disable title cut off
+: shorten post title to specific amount of character, put 0 to disable title cut off

 The following are advanced options, mainly to turn on the functionality of storing ratings into database as custom field values:

-$sr_autometa: 0 to turn off database writing, 1 to turn it on, this feature is disabled by default (it’s stable, I’m just leaving the choice up to advanced users)$sr_metakey: meta key for custom field, change this if there’s conflict with other plugins
+: 0 to turn off database writing, 1 to turn it on, this feature is disabled by default (it’s stable, I’m just leaving the choice up to advanced users)$sr_metakey

 Installation